 Michele Easter

-Assistant Professor in Psychiatry and Behavioral Sciences
+Associate Professor in Psychiatry and Behavioral Sciences

 Bio

 Michele Easter has a PhD in Sociology (2010, UNC-Chapel Hill), and completed two NIH-funded postdoctoral fellowships at Duke, including one focused on Mental Health/Substance Use Services and Policy Research (2012-2014).
 Since 2012 she has worked at the Duke School of Medicine Department of Psychiatry and Behavioral Sciences, in close collaboration with members of the Wilson Center’s Behavioral Health Core.
-She has over 20 years of experience using quantitative, qualitative, and mixed methods, and has served as co-investigator, analyst, and project director on many grant-funded studies.
+She has over 25 years of experience with quantitative, qualitative, and mixed research methods, and has served as co-investigator, analyst, and project director on many grant-funded studies.

 You can read more about Michele, including a list of her publications, on her Duke Scholars page.